Health During Pregnancy

 I was even told to be quiet - ah okay...
 The midwife was an appallingly arrogant woman - like no one I had worked with or dealt with before.
 She realised early on that if she did a certain examination, contractions would increase - so way too many PVs later, not heeding my warning that if she touched me one more time without an epidural I would touch her, I did.

 The dopler flew out of her hands as she was flung back - DON'T poke a woman in the middle of a contraction!
-This time around they wouldn't let me hold her immediately after birth, bathed her straight away despite my pleas not to, tried to push the vit K injection, guthrie, not even noticing her rapid weight loss over the first 3 days thanks to difficulty latching on, and generally made this more of a health issue than it needed to be.
+This time around they wouldn't let me hold her immediately after birth, bathed her straight away despite my pleas not to, tried to push the vit K injection, guthrie, not even noticing her rapid weight loss over the first 3 days thanks to difficulty latching on, making this more of a health issue than it needed to be.
 I politely declined the standard pædiatric visit.

 Fast forward 5 years to the twins; it was as medical as you could imagine.
 A flurry of specialists, GPs, midwives; I didn't see a GP until 5 months gestation (again), and put on barely any weight - which, rather than see as a reflection of my hi-raw veg*n diet and fitness, made it into a medical issue.
 The dietary advice was appalling (lost on them when I asked what their dietetics expertise was) and almost militant-like repeat calls and reminders that I needed to see someone...